What Are Pronouns?

 Similarities and Differences Between Pronouns and Nouns

-Sometimes, nouns and pronouns follow the same rules, while other times they do not.
+In some cases, nouns and pronouns follow the same rules, while in other cases they do not.
 For example, determiners can be added to modify nouns, but they cannot appear before pronouns.
-Refer to the table for more information on their similarities and differences.
+Take a look at the table for more information on their differences.

 Pronouns | Example | Nouns | Example |